dmitrinesterenko/how-we-deploy/3_DOCKER.md

 your instances.
 Share this with a nefarios Count Olaf and he will have access to your instances.
         * `rm -rf` any of those machines you do not want to have a connection to.
 Remember you also need to delete them from AWS!
+After you delete the folder you can no longer connect to them.
   * `./scripts/docker/build.sh` to build your image directly on the remote machine.
   * `./scripts/docker/start.sh` to start your application on the remote machine